eProsima/Integration-Service-docs/docs/introduction.rst

 New *System Handles* for additional protocols can be easily created, automatically allowing communication of the new protocol with the middlewares that are already supported.
-Detailed information on how to create a *System Handle* can be found in the :ref:`sh` user manual of this documentation.

 The plugin-based framework is specially advantageous when it comes to integrating a new component into a complex system where the rest of sub-systems use incompatible protocols.